FACK1/wellSpent/README.md

 # Features
 # Main functionality
- - User viewing all brands in well spent.
+- A user viewing all brands in well spent.
- - User can select brand :
+ - A user can select a brand :
     - Enable to see all details about a brand.
     - Enable to suggest a new brand.
     - Enable to add feedback.
- - Admin can log in using the general user and password .
+ - Admin can log in using the general user and password.
  - Admin can select brand :
     - Enable to add and update details about a brand.
     - Enable to delete feedback.
  - Leave the account

  # Key Technologies
  - React.js : https://reactjs.org/docs/getting-started.html
  - Sequalize : http://docs.sequelizejs.com/